 Carbon Steel Pipe: In the case of ungalvanized carbon steel pipe, the cost is lower; with galvanizing or other corrosion-resistant coatings, the cost is higher, but the corrosion resistance and durability are also greatly enhanced.

-carbon steel pipe in appearance, and black steel pipe has a place in the market with its unique deep matte color.
+There is a clear difference between black steel pipe and carbon steel pipe in appearance, and black steel pipe has a place in the market with its unique deep matte color.
 Corrosion resistance requirements, budget constraints, and end-use scenarios play an important role in determining the priority between the two.
 Considering these factors, professional engineers and procurement decision makers can choose the most suitable pipeline products according to the characteristics of the project.